FAQs & Forms & Glossary

 What is a Member/Policy/ID number and where can I find it?

 The Member number is the same as the ID or policy number.
 This number is located on the front of the insurance card.

 If I have comparable personal health insurance, may I waive out of the JHU plan?

 U.S. domestic students who have a pre-existing health plan through their employer or family may submit a waiver request during open enrollment only.
 You will need your insurance card or a copy of your plan to answer waiver questions.

-For new and continuing students in the fall, the deadline to waive during open enrollment is September 15th for ASEN, Carey and SAIS, and August 31st for Peabody.
+For new and continuing students in the fall, the deadline to waive during open enrollment is September 15th.
 For new spring students, the deadline to waive coverage is February 14th.

 You should receive a confirmation via email when it is completed.
 SIS also updates that you have waived coverage.

 I have health insurance through my parents.
 Is there any reason to keep the SHBP?